 Students learn in a variety of different ways and as a teacher, I plan to meet individual needs.
 I am willing to learn new practices and teaching methodologies to assist my students with their learning goals.

 To ensure I cater for the diversity within a classroom, I plan and program individual student learning goals to allow for differentiation.
 I work with students to set their own learning goals as well.
 I believe students should be aware of their personal achievements at school and also have input to what they want to learn about.
 I am keen to use structured and purposeful inquiry methods to teach students how to be life long learners to make relevant connections with our world.

-It is my duty within the classroom and school setting to provide a stable and friendly learning environment for my students.
+It is my duty within the classroom and school setting to provide a safe, stable and friendly learning environment for my students.
 A nurturing and collaborative classroom environment will enhance student learning opportunities.
 I want my students to experience their own learning journey with some direction and guidance from myself to keep them on track with their learning goals and to extend them further.

 We have also been exploring learning spaces and Reggio Emilia principles.
 I have been looking at natural influences and purposeful learning spaces to engage, motivate and inspire learners.
 This is an ongoing investigation for myself, I will continue to adapt my learning spaces to suit the learner’s needs.

 I will be on maternity leave until the start of 2019.
 I am currently enjoying this precious time with my baby boy.
 Looking forward to 2019, working with primary students again, and reconnecting with my colleagues and career.